okuken/integrated-security-testing-environment/README.md

       * Basically, enter the user ID in Field 1 and the password in Field 2.
    * Define the authentication flow
       1. Click the "Edit authentication request chain" button to open the request chain window.
+         * Alternatively, it is recommended to select the requests required for the authentication flow in the URL list table in ISTE > List and press "Create auth chain" in the context menu to open the request chain window with the requests already added.
       1. Add the necessary requests to the authentication flow and set up parameter transfer as needed.
+         * [Experimental] Cookie transfer settings can be made semi-automatically by clicking the Cookie button in the Semi-auto setting column at the top of the screen.
+Tokens and other information which are included as hidden and meta tag can be transferred by clicking the Token button.
       1. For requests with user ID and password as parameters, add the settings to the "Request manipulation" table, specifying the "Account table" in the "Source type" column and the field number in the "Source name", e.g. 1 for user ID, 2 for password, etc.
+         * If necessary, specify URL-encode in the Encode column.
+      1. For requests that require manual value entry ,e.g. SMS authentication, check the Breakpoint checkbox ON.
-      1. If you want to check the behavior, click the Run button.
+      1. If you want to check the behavior, select an account in the Account combo box at the top of the screen and click the start button (▶).
 Be aware that requests will be issued to the target system.
       1. Set the session ID and other values obtained as a result of the authentication to the "Response memorization" table.
       1. When you have finished setting the flow, click the Save button and close the window.
    * Define how to apply values provided by authentication request chain to each repeat requests